dreamcatcher-tech/network/Inbox/2024-12-28 1343 EDU make webrtc app.md

 tell it that if we trigger speech during the quiet times, we want it to initiate something, like ask a question, tell a story, or some other thing.
 So if the child is quiet, we might trigger a check to see if they're there.

 Have games as modules that people can insert, where the bot knows how to play a certain game, which might come with some functions.

+Allow the web page to connect my voice up thru the speaker, so that I can talk out of the speaker.
+Could optionally allow the speaker mic to be turned on thru the phone, so we can be in another room listening.

+Make it be able to play songs and tunes by way of tool calls.
+Sound effects from a library.

+use https://killedbyapixel.github.io/ZzFX/ to generate sound effects, and let the bot use these to tell a story.
+Could use https://freesound.org/ and search for new sounds for a more dynamic experience.
+Background o1 could use this to add more tools to the library on the fly.

+Music requests can be asked for, and then we can go download the song somewhere so the kids can play it next time.
+Video would let us talk about their dancing.
+Sound might let them start to play instruments.

+Button to trigger discipline, and cause, or use my voice to trigger a particular type of aciton.